-112. The presence of related viruses may offer an opportunity for introduced genetic material to transfer between the GMO and other organisms in the receiving environment.

-113. AdVs belong to five genera: Aviadenoviruses (infecting birds), Mastadenovirus (infecting mammals), Atadenovirus (infecting a broad range of hosts including reptiles, lizards and some mammals), Siadenovirus (infecting one species of frog and one species of tortoise and multiple species of domestic, wild and captive birds) and Ichtadenovirus (infecting fish) (Tong et al., 2010; Lange et al., 2019; Vaz et al., 2020).
+- 124. The presence of related viruses may offer an opportunity for introduced genetic material to transfer between the GMO and other organisms in the receiving environment. - 125.
+Adenoviruses belong to five genera: Aviadenoviruses (infecting birds), Mastadenovirus (infecting mammals), Atadenovirus (infecting a broad range of hosts including reptiles and some mammals), Siadenovirus (infecting one species of frog and one species of tortoise and multiple species of domestic, wild and captive birds) and Ichtadenovirus (infecting fish) (Tong et al., 2010; Lange et al., 2019; Vaz et al., 2020).
 As such, they are a common cause of infection in humans and animals, and can be found in all environments where humans or animals congregate in groups (Usman and Suarez, 2020).
-A more detailed description of AdVs presence in the environment is in Section 3.5.4.

-114. The prevalance of HAdVs in Australia based on the reported cases and seroprevalance is low, as mentioned in Section 3.5.3.
+A more detailed description of AdVs presence in the environment is in Section 3.5.4. - 126.
+Based on reporting to date, the number of cases and seroprevalence of information, the prevalence of HAdVs is low (see Section 3.5.3).
+However, as HAdV infection is not a reportable illness in Australia, this may be an underestimation of the levels of exposure within the population.